lindsaywhipple/Data-Breach-Trends/README.md

     - Each pairwise comparison yielded statistically significatn results (all p <0.01) over the years.
     - Improper Disposal, Theft, and Loss did not show statistically significant changes across years (all p > 0.01), suggesting these breaches may be less volatile or requently reported.

-These findings suggest that hacking and unauthorized access are becoming increasingly dominant and statistically distinguishable from other breach types within the healthcare spector.
+These findings suggest that hacking and unauthorized access are becoming increasingly dominant and statistically distinguishable from other breach types within the healthcare sector.

 ## 2. Total Affected per Year